-This type includes investments in three hedge funds.
+This type includes investments in two hedge funds.
 The objective of the hedge fund managers is to manage a portfolio of alternative or non-traditional managers that will seek to earn above-average, risk-adjusted, long-term returns.
 Blackstone fund is a diversified global multi-strategy hedge fund of funds.
 The product has investments in 100+ managers across different sub-styles typically.
 The portfolio is designed to target superior risk-adjusted returns with an emphasis on capital preservation.
 Magnitude fund is a diversified global multi-strategy hedge fund of funds with a relative value orientation.
 The investment strategy is to identify managers with an uncommon opportunity set and tangible edge in their strategy, while exhibiting low passive risks and providing diversification to market shocks as well as other strategies in the portfolio.
-UBP fund (Selectinvest) is a non-directional product and its 30-40 managers are positioned to exploit pricing anomalies and value opportunities, not directional market moves.
-UBP Fund invests in arbitrage (convertible, merger, fixed income, event-driven, and distressed) strategies.
-UBP fund seeks to produce consistent above-average, risk-adjusted long-term rates of return with low correlation relative to the traditional equity and fixed-income markets.
-UBP fund has been fully liquidated March 2016.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.